 An F-1 student who graduates with a STEM (Science, Technology, Engineering and Math) degree is eligible to remain in the U.S for an additional 24 months on an Optional Practical Training (OPT) STEM extension.
 Currently, STEM extension is only available for the Master of Science in Cardiovascular Science (M.S) program.

 A Social Security Number is a unique, nine-digit number assigned by the government, which authorizes individuals to work in the United States and determines eligibility for social security benefits.
-The Social Security Administration (SSA) will not assign you a number just to enroll in a college.
-Please read the Social Security Administration's document titled, "International Students and Social Security Numbers".
-The Social Security Administration provides automated phone service 24 hours a day at 1-800-772-1213 or you can visit their website at http://www.socialsecurity.gov/.
+A Social Security number (SSN) is issued to track earnings over a worker’s lifetime.
+The Social Security number itself is not a work permit.
+Employment is required in order to obtain a Social Security card.

 F-1 students, and their dependents, may be eligible to drive a motor vehicle while residing in the United States.
 However, those who wish to operate a vehicle must successfully apply for and receive a driver’s license.
 Driving a car without a driver’s license is illegal.
 To acquire a driver’s license, you must apply for one at your local Department of Motor Vehicles (DMV), which can have a different name in some states.